Hi, welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 I said, from the class envy standpoint, I can totally understand.

-Am I making myself clear here, Snerdley?
+Am I making myself clear here, Snurdley?

-Without divulging any names here because I don't want to get anybody in trouble or focus attention on them.
+Without divulging any names here, because I don't want to get anybody in trouble or focus attention on them.

-Now don't misunderstand, they're very, very well off.
+They're very, very well off.

-And they're constantly complaining about their property taxes and everything that go to pay for cops to get $100,000 a year in retirement after working 25 years.
+And they're constantly complaining about their property taxes and everything that go to pay for cops to get $100,000 a year written in retirement after working 25 years.

 Here you are with your giant house.

-Uh here you are with your multiple automobiles, and you're upset that cops or firemen or teachers might have a retirement system that pays them 70 to 100 grand a year when they quit.
+And you're upset that cops or firemen or teachers might have a retirement system that pays them 70 to 100 grand a year when they quit, when you have millions after you quit.

 And the guy said to me, all well and good.